-38. (1) where a contract has been awarded on the strength of preference information furnished by the contractor, which, after the conclusion of the relevant contract, is proved to have been incorrect, the Municipality may, in addition to any other legal remedy it may have to -

-- (a) Recover from the contractor all costs, losses or damages incurred or sustained by the Municipality as a result of the award of the contract; and/or - (b) Cancel the contract and claim damages which the Municipality may suffer as a result of having to make less favourable arrangements; and/or - (c) Impose on the contractor a penalty not exceeding five per cent of the value of the contract. - (2) Where an award has been made and a contractor fails to make arrangement with the municipality and further delays
+- 37. (1) where a contract has been awarded on the strength of preference information furnished by the contractor, which, after the conclusion of the relevant contract, is proved to have been incorrect, the Municipality may, in addition to any other legal remedy it may have to - (a) Recover from the contractor all costs, losses or damages incurred or sustained by the Municipality as a result of the award of the contract; and/or - (b) Cancel the contract in whole or part and claim damages which the Municipality may suffer as a result of having to make less favourable arrangements; and/or - (c) Impose on the contractor a penalty not exceeding 10 per cent of the value of the contract.

-- or fails to deliver the services; the following will be applicable: - (a) The order will be cancelled and where time allows a reevaluation will be made, - (b) The provider will be listed in the municipality's book of defaulters and will be restricted to do business with the municipality for six (06) months.
+- (2) Where an award has been made and a contractor fails to make arrangement with the municipality and further delays or fails to deliver the services; the following will be applicable: - (a) The order will be cancelled and where time allows a reevaluation will be made, - (b) The provider will be listed in the municipality's book of defaulters and will be restricted to do business with the municipality for six (06) months. - (3) if the successful tenderer subcontracted a portion of the tender to another person without disclosing, the municipality will penalize the tenderer up to 10 percent of the value of the contract.